 This can sound a bit old-school, but carrying around a size conversion chart can be a real help in a pinch.
 If you format it right, you can get something the size of a business card to put in a wallet or purse.
 There are also lots of online conversion resources, but paper doesn’t require internet access or a charger.

 Do note, however, that the numbers on the conversion charts are not always exact equivalents.
 Shoe sizes, for example, can be finicky because they’re based on inches in the United States and centimeters in Europe.
 Of course, shopping can be annoying even in your home country, because brands are hardly consistent.
-A size chart is really only a starting point, and you might have to try a few things to get an outfit that fits you right.
+A size chart is really only a starting point, and you might have to try a few things to get an outfit that fits you right when you’re doing international shopping.

 Refresh Yourself On The Metric System